sergeynordicresults/sergeynordicresults.github.io/universe.md

 > "The Nexus Trilogy" by Ramez Naam: In future we will connect all our brains to one mega-brain using Neurolink technology.

-> "Art of learning": if music doesn't allow you to learn, don't close a window, try to use it's rithm
+> "Art of learning": if music doesn't allow you to learn, don't close a window, try to use it

 --------